 - Message Listener and Message Filtering code.
-Message Listeners act as "inbound" message routers that listen for messages (e.g. on a JMS Queue/Topic, or on the filesystem) and present the message to a message processing pipeline that filters the message and routes it ("outbound" router) to another message endpoint. - Data transformation via the SmooksAction action processor.
-See the Message Action Guide for further details. - A Content Based Routing Service.
-See the CBR Guide for further information. - A Message Repository, for saving messages/events exchanged within the ESB.
-See the Message Store Guide for further details.
+Message Listeners act as "inbound" message routers that listen for messages (e.g. on a JMS Queue/Topic, or on the file system) and present the message to a message processing pipeline that filters the message and routes it ("outbound" router) to another message endpoint. - Data transformation via the SmooksAction action processor.
+See the "Message Transformation" chapter in the ServicesGuide for further details. - A Content Based Routing Service.
+See the "What is Content-Based Routing" chapter in the ServicesGuide for further information. - A Message Repository, for saving messages/events exchanged within the ESB.
+See the "What is the Registry" chapter in the ServicesGuide for further details.